carlearn/dsc-capstone-project/README.md

 We conducted train-test-split and established 3 Linear Regression Models: baseline model, refined baseline model by removing uninfluential features by stepwise selection with p-values, and refined baseline model by transforming the data with MinMaxScaler.

 The selected linear regression model is the refined baseline model by removing uninfluential features by stepwise selection with p-values.
 There are 38 attributes.
-The most important features (except nationality-related features which also matter) that determining the market value of the soccer players are:
+The most important features (except nationality-related features which also matter) that are determining the market value of the soccer players are:

 (1) Body type is Unique
 (2) Club position is Attacking Midfielder (Right, Left and Center as ranked in order)